function61/promswarmconnect/README.md

 NOTE: current limitation is that you have to deploy Prometheus on the same node as a Swarm manager!
 (use constraint with `$ docker service create` if/when you have a multi-node cluster)

+DISCLAIMER: This is the first Go program I wrote, so it probably violates many Go idioms I am yet to learn.

 Howto run
 ---------